Q: How do I hire you?

 Q: What is the Barbershop Harmony Society?

-A: With 30,000 members in the U.S. and Canada, the Barbershop Harmony Society is the world's largest all-male singing organization.
+A: With 30,000 members in the U.S. and Canada, the Barbershop Harmony Society is one of the world's largest singing organizations.
 It is comprised of more than 800 choruses and 1800 quartets throughout the U.S. and Canada.
-Eight affiliated organizations around the world add another 3300 members to the count, and the 33,000 members of female groups such as Sweet Adelines International and Harmony, Inc. bring the total number of barbershop singers to nearly 70,000 worldwide.
+Eight affiliated organizations around the world add another 3300 members to the count, and the 33,000 members of women's organizations such as Sweet Adelines International and Harmony, Inc. bring the total number of barbershop singers to nearly 70,000 worldwide.

 The Local Chapter: Chapters meet regularly each week and are the Society’s basic organizational unit.
 Qualifications for membership are described in the international bylaws, and each chapter screens its applicants for membership within the provisions of that document.
 The chapter provides an environment in which men can enjoy fellowship and the thrills of barbershop harmony.